fmbot-discord/docs/docs/supporter.md

 Your imported plays are however saved and will be available again if you resubscribe in the future.

+#### Does being an .fmbot supporter give me Last.fm Pro?
+Or the other way around?

+No, .fmbot is not affiliated with Last.fm.

 #### I have a question that isn't listed here

 Please join [our server](https://discord.gg/fmbot) and make a thread in the #help channel.
 A staff member will try to help you as soon as possible.